mytech-today-now/bookmarks/README.md

 # Add bookmarks using a custom curated links file
 .\bookmarks\bookmarks.ps1 -Mode Add -Browser All -CuratedLinksPath ".\my-custom-links.psd1"

+# Use a JSON template created with the tree-organizer tool
+.\bookmarks\bookmarks.ps1 -Mode Add -Browser All -Template ".\my-bookmarks.json"

+# Use a JSON template from a URL
+.\bookmarks\bookmarks.ps1 -Mode Add -Browser All -Template "https://example.com/bookmarks.json"

 # FAST MODE: Skip favicon fetching for maximum speed (~2 seconds)
 .\bookmarks\bookmarks.ps1 -Mode Add -Browser All -SkipFavicons